GraceOyetayo/DSA-Project---Kultra-Mega-Stores-Inventory/README.md

 #### Case Scenario II
 6. Who are the most valuable customers, and what products or services do they typically purchase?

 7. Which small business customer had the highest sales?
+`select top 10
+Customer_Name, region, province, customer_segment,
+	round(sum(sales),2) as revenue
+from kmscase
+group by  region, province, customer_name, customer_segment
+order by revenue desc
+WHERE customer_segment = 'Small Business'`

+  ANSWER:
+  Dennis Kane	Quebec	Quebec	Small Business	75967.59

 8. Which Corporate Customer placed the most number of orders in 2009 – 2012?

 9. Which consumer customer was the most profitable one?

+`select top 10
+Customer_Name, region, province, customer_segment,
+	round(sum(sales),2) as revenue, sum(profit) as pr
+from kmscase
+group by  region, province, customer_name, customer_segment
+order by pr desc`

+ANSWER:
+Emily Phan- Atlantic-New Brunswick, Consumer segment, revenue 97011.19, profit 28663.71

 10. Which customer returned items, and what segment do they belong to?

+-- They were all in the 4 customer segments

 11. If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
 Explain your answer